May 16, 2025

 Tournaments

-Any bracket tournament is a perfect spring event for a fundraiser for your school.
+Any bracket-style tournament is a perfect spring event for a fundraiser for your school.
 Students can create teams for the sport of choice, you draw teams, and let the play begin!
-You can offer prizes to the winner, as well as the best team name, costume, and more.
+You can offer prizes to the winner and the best team name, costume, and more.

 Sports Clinics

-Have your teams offer sports clinics for elementary and middle school students for any sport you offer at school.
-Not only are clinics a good fundraiser, but they are also an entry point for any summer sports camps your teams may host.
+Have your teams offer sports clinics for elementary and middle school students for any sport you have at school.
+Clinics are not only a good fundraiser but also an entry point for any summer sports camps your teams may host.

 Spring Clean-Up

-Spring is the time to get flower beds and yards pruned, mulched, edged, seeded, and planted.
-Have students be extra hands to families who are willing to donate for help.
+Spring is the time to prune flower beds and yards, mulch, edge, seed, and plant.
+Have students be extra hands to families who are willing to donate for spring clean-up helpers.
+You can coordinate sign-ups via online forms and encourage teams or arts groups to own the fundraiser.

 5K/Color Run

 A neighborhood 5K or color run is a fun way to bring your community together.
-For a registration fee, students and families can run/walk your course, spend time together outside, and come together to celebrate and support your school!
+For a registration fee, students and families can run or walk your course, spend time together outside, and celebrate and support your school!

 Coffee/Tea Cart

-Offer a weekly or monthly coffee or snack cart in the morning for parents, teachers, and high school students.
-For a nominal purchase price, people can get their morning fix right at school.
+Offer parents, teachers, and high school students a weekly or monthly coffee or snack cart in the morning.
+For a nominal purchase price, people can get their morning caffeine fix right at school.

 Buy-a-Brick/a-Bulb

-Offer people the opportunity to get naming rights via engraved brick if you are beautifying a part of your school with a new garden or grotto.
-For something that is a bit less labor intensive, consider offering people the chance to “adopt” a bulb or flower, as your school does its own spring refresh.
+If you are beautifying a part of your school with a new garden or grotto, offer people the opportunity to get naming rights via engraved brick.
+For something a bit less labor intensive, consider offering people the chance to “adopt” a bulb or flower as your school does its own spring refresh.

 Movie Night